fbpx

 Highlights

-• Walk the picturesque waterways and cobbled streets in Bruges on a free day to go your own way.
+• Walk the picturesque waterways and cobbled streets of Bruges on a free day to go your own way.
 Maybe visit a local brewery and try one of the refreshing regional beers.

 • Explore the many romantic districts and hidden alleyways of Paris.
-Dive into the local food scene with a croissant or coffee and tick the Eiffel Tower off your list in your free time.
+Dive into the local food scene with a croissant and a coffee and tick the Eiffel Tower off your list in your free time.

 • Discover Amsterdam’s museums, cafe culture and leafy parks.
-Maybe visit the Van Gogh Museum, the Rijksmuseum or Anne Frank House to brush up on your art history.
+Maybe visit the Van Gogh Museum or the Rijksmuseum to brush up on your art history and see some local masterpieces.

 • Travel like the locals do on public transport.
 Take the train cross-country and enjoy extra time to relax, play games with fellow travellers and watch the changing landscapes roll by.